Who is this article for?

-Compared to version 4.x of the CrashPlan app, version 6.x introduces an entirely new and improved user interface, making backup and recovery easier than ever before!
-This article guides you through the major changes between version 4.x and version 6.x.
+Compared to version 4.x of the Code42 app, version 6.x introduces an entirely new and improved user interface, making backup and recovery easier than ever before.
+This article guides you through the major changes in the Code42 app.

 Introduction to the Code42 app